The 12th to 14th July sees the Oakamoor Festival return to our little village again this year.

 Oakamoor Hill Climb

 If that’s not enough, on the Saturday morning sees the start of the Oakamoor Revival Hill Climb which features over 100 vintage cars and bikes.
-This amazing treat for petrol heads (and normal heads) allows you to get up as close as you dare to the vehicles ascending the 1 in 5 climb up Carr Bank, starting from right outside the village hall.
+This amazing treat for petrol heads (and normal heads) allows you to get up as close as you dare to the vehicles ascending the 1 in 5 climbs up Carr Bank, starting from right outside the village hall.

 Other Saturday Events